angyangie/Taps-Analytics-Api/README.md

 ### Setting Up the Prisma Database

-Prisma is an open-source database toolkit that makes it easy to work with databases.
-To get started with Prisma in this project, follow these steps:
+To get started with Prisma, follow these steps:

 #### Configure Your Database Connection